sikaeducation/react-testing-workshop/standards/build-tests-react/topics/what-to-test-react/README.md

 # What To Test: React Components

+One of the most difficult things in testing is deciding what to test and what not to test.
+When testing React components, consider the following questions:

-* What does the component do with its props?
+* **What does the component do with its props?** Statically display them?
+Invoke them?
+Use them to conditionally render things?
-* What other components does this component render, and what are their props?
+* **What state does the component have, and under what circumstances does it change?** These usually point toward test cases.
-* What state does the component have, and under what circumstances does that change change?
+* **What other components does this component render, and what are their props?** What state do they have and how does it change?
-* What kinds of interactions can users have with the component?
+* **What kinds of interactions can users have with the component?** Are there things that can be clicked on, typed in, or changed?
-* What happens when child components invoke callbacks I give them?
+* **What happens when child components invoke callbacks?** Do the callbacks change state or otherwise alter what's rendered?

+The answers to these questions will guide you toward the things you need to test.
+Some general guidelines:

+## What To Test

+Test the contract of the component, which is its public API.

+### Props

+* You may want separate cases for any equivalence partitions and boundaries for those props
+* If a prop is optional, test what happens with and without it
+* Test different combinations of props
+* If the component has child components, make sure they render
+* Are there styles bound to props?

+### State

+* Don't try to test the state directly, always read and modify the state the way a user would
+* Look for conditional logic
+* Look for all the ways the state can be changed, including user actions and higher-order functions
+* If a component has multiple pieces of state, test combinations
+* Are there styles bound to state?

+### User Actions

+* What should happen when things are clicked, typed in, dragged, or otherwise used?
+How would that be observed by a user?
+* Look for network calls, higher-order functions being called, or context changing

 ## What Not To Test

+Don't test things that aren't in the public contract or aren't owned by the component you're testing.

+### Implementation Details

-* Static text
+* Static content
-* Don't test implementation details
-  * The names of functions and variables
+* Internal function, variable names, or signatures that aren't part of the component's API
+* The APIs of child components that are never used independently of the parent
-  * The APIs of internal functions
+* The APIs of functions that are only used in this component
-* Don't duplicate your implementation code in the test
-* Don't test React
-* Don't test any third-party code
-* Anything that doesn't have an effect on a consumer
+* Anything that isn't visible to or interactable by a user
-* Inline styles that aren't bound to anything
+* Internal styles that aren't bound to anything

+## External Code

 * Any external styles
+* Third-party libraries, including React
+* External web services
+* File systems
-* Anything that isn't the concern of this component
+* Utilities that aren't owned by the component

-## What To Test

-Test the contract of the component, which is the public API.

-* Rendering
-  * Child components
-  * Props
-* Internal state
-  * Use equivalence partitions
-  * Pay attention to combinations of state
-* External state
-  * Props
-    * Use equivalence partitions
-    * Are they required or optional
-  * `context`
-  * Different parents or children
-* User actions - Clicks, keyboard input, dragging
-  * Internal state change is visible
-  * Prop functions are called correctly
-* Branching Logic
-  * Ternanies and boolean operators in templates
-  * Ifs and Switches in the function body
-* Styles that are bound to something
+## Watch Out!

+* If your tests break a lot as you're doing normal development, your tests are probably too coupled to the implementation.
+You should be able to refactor your code freely without any of your tests failing as long as the component's API and behavior stays the same.
+* Conversely, if you change the API of a component or its behavior, your tests _should_ fail.
+If they don't, your tests aren't giving you enough confidence that your code still works.